 These parties perform vastly different functions from one another, and in most cases, come from different organizations.
 Few owners have the skills or staff to pay close, continuing attention to all the details – details that can make or break a project.
 Instead, owners turn to construction managers/project managers (CMs) who pay close attention to project details to ensure success.

-The CM skillfully collaborates with and provides oversight to these three parties to deliver the project on time, at or under budget, and to the owner's expected standard of quality.
-Professional CMs are not general contractors or constructors.
-They typically do not perform the actual construction tasks themselves, but act as advisors, charged with assuring the project progresses smoothly and achieves the owner’s business objectives.
+A Construction Manager (CM) skillfully collaborates with and provides oversight to the owner, the architect, the general contractor, trade contractors and/or subcontractors to deliver the project on time, at or under budget, and to the owner's expected standard of quality.
+Professional CMs provide services that differ from general contractors or constructors.
+They typically do not perform the actual construction tasks themselves, but either act as advisors directly to the owner overseeing construction contracts or operate “at risk”, being contractually obligated for delivering the entire project.
+Either way, a CM is charged with assuring the project progresses smoothly and achieves the owner’s business objectives.

 The CM often leads a team of specialists.
 These specialists oversee different aspects of the project including: scheduling, safety, cost estimating, design, quality assurance, value engineering, commissioning, construction inspection, risk management, and more.
 Most CMs have backgrounds in civil engineering; many are contractors or architects.